 Template letters can be found on the blog: www.theeducationpeople.org/blog/?tags=Letter&page=1

 Unverified warnings and hoaxes are not new issues.
 “Urban legends” have been spread via word of mouth for many years; however, the use of social media has significantly increased the scale and reach of such stories.
 Even in cases where warnings are shared through traditional routes, such as via letters, they can still be photographed and shared online.
-This can be a serious concern if warnings contain names or details that could compromise criminal investigations; specific information should not be shared, unless advice has been sought from the Police and/or Education Safeguarding team.
+This can be a serious concern if warnings contain names or details that could compromise criminal investigations; specific information should not be shared, unless advice has been sought from the Police and/or Education Safeguarding Service.

 Sharing information or safety messages that are untrue or unfounded can significantly damage our credibility in the eyes of young people.
 Even when information comes from websites or organisations considered to be trustworthy, they may unknowingly be sharing hoaxes or “fake news”.
 It is therefore crucial that we are all critical consumers and do not always accept or believe everything we read online.